coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 incurs the normal arcane spell failure chance, even if he becomes proficient with that armor.

-If a spell doesn't have a somatic component, an arcane spellcaster can cast it with no problem while wearing armor.
-Such spells can also be cast even if the caster's hands are bound or if he or she is grappling (although Concentration checks still apply normally).
+If a spell doesn’t have a somatic component, an arcane spellcaster can cast it with no problem while wearing armor.
+Such spells can also be cast even if the caster’s hands are bound or if he or she is grappling (although Concentration checks still apply normally).
 Also, the metamagic feat Still Spell allows a spellcaster to prepare or cast a spell at one spell level higher than normal without the somatic